 How to choose a beginner paddle board

-Finding the perfect beginner SUP is easy.
-All you need are a few quick tips and you will be on your merry way to a beginner paddle board.
+Choosing the perfect beginner stand up paddle board is easy.
+All you need are a few quick tips and you will be on your merry way to finding the perfect beginner paddle board.

 3 key things to look for in a beginner SUP

 - Stability – Does the board have an appropriate amount of length, width and volume?

 - Board Construction – Do you want a inflatable, epoxy or soft top board?

 - Versatility – Can it be used for all types of paddling?